marcushe13/CISC_190_Labs_Folder/README.md

 4. Make sure you have the latest JDK installed (e.g., JDK 17)
 5. Run the program through IntelliJ or via terminal:

+## Collaboration Acknowledgment
+This project was reviewed and edited by Hao on GitHub.